mosesestrada/BitLocker/README.md

 <br />
-Your first step is to log into your EUFI-BIOS.
+Your first step is to log into your UEFI/BIOS.
 Check your motherboard documentation or google how to log into yours.
 Look for TPM security and make sure it's selected for enable.
 Hit apply and reboot your system.
  <br/>
 <img src="https://i.imgur.com/T0iMZao.png" height="80%" width="80%" alt="bitlocker"/>
 <br />